 - Adjust your mower to a height of at least three inches or more.

-- Mow frequently enough that you can leave grass clippings on the lawn and don’t have to rake.
+- Mow with a sharp blade frequently enough that you can leave grass clippings on the lawn and don’t have to rake.

 - Mulch bare soil as soon as possible to minimize erosion.
 Disturb no more ground than necessary for a project, while preserving existing vegetation.

 - Aerate compacted soils to promote infiltration and help grow a thicker, healthier lawn.